-Bharat Amin is vice president and chief information officer for Newport News Shipbuilding, a division of Huntington Ingalls Industries in Newport News, Va.
-He is responsible for establishing the IT strategic direction and the day-to-day leadership of all information systems at the shipyard and the HII corporate office.
+Bharat Amin is vice president and chief information officer for Newport News Shipbuilding, a division of Huntington Ingalls Industries.
+Amin joined NNS in 2014 and is responsible for establishing the IT strategic vision and day-to-day leadership of all IT at the shipyard and the HII corporate office.

-Amin holds a bachelor’s degree in mechanical engineering from Maharaja Sayajirao University, as well as a master’s degree in industrial engineering and an Executive MBA in International Business and Finance from Rutgers University.
+Amin holds a bachelor’s degree in mechanical engineering from Maharaja Sayajirao University as well as a master’s degree in industrial engineering and an Executive MBA in International Business and Finance from Rutgers University.
 Amin has lived and studied in Africa, India and the United Kingdom.
-He is also a member of the Frost & Sullivan Advisory Board, the Technology Business Management Council, the Forrester Leadership Board – CIO Group, and the Society of Information Management (SIM).
+He chairs the SAP A&D Industry Council and is also a member of the Hampton Roads Chapter of the American Heart Association Board; the Technology Business Management Council Board; the Forrester Leadership Board – CIO Group; the Society of Information Management; the Christopher Newport University Department of Physics, Computer Science and Engineering Advisory Board; and Verizon Manufacturing and Industrial Customer Advisory Board.

 Newport News Shipbuilding (NNS), a division of Huntington Ingalls Industries, is the nation’s sole designer, builder and refueler of nuclear-powered aircraft carriers and one of only two shipyards capable of designing and building nuclear-powered submarines.
 NNS also provides fleet services for naval ships and recently expanded its nuclear and manufacturing expertise into Department of Energy and alternative energy business ventures.
 Headquartered in Newport News, Virginia, the shipyard’s vast facilities span more than 550 acres along two miles of waterfront on the historic James River.
 It is the largest industrial employer in Virginia, employing more than 20,000 people, many of whom are third and fourth generation shipbuilders.
 For more information, please visit www.huntingtoningalls.com.